 In case you are wondering why anyone would want to retire early, there are several compelling reasons to do so:

 - you can live and/or travel anywhere while you are still (relatively) young and healthy

 - your income is under your own control

 - you can end the otherwise endless drudgery of working 40+ hours/week for someone else

 - you can maximize your investment of time and money into worthy causes

 However, only when you are truly frustrated and disillusioned with the typical modern idea of career and retirement will you even desire to seek out information about living outside of those boundaries.
 Only a few do so.

-1 – We left our jobs in the spring of 2011.
+- We left our jobs in the spring of 2011.
 Dixie can begin withdrawing from her pension in the fall of 2017.
-That leaves six years to fund, and we’d like to create enough income to avoid depleting what little ‘nest egg’ we have and to avoid complete dependence on the pension.
+That left six years to fund, and we are just now (in 2014) making enough income to avoid depleting what little ‘nest egg’ we have and to avoid complete dependence on the pension.
 This is mainly due to Glenn’s web development work

 So Here We Go!

 We intend to live out our plans here, online.
-We hope to attract a community of like-minded individuals with whom we can share this journey.
-We hope that we can provide enough value to this community so that this site can help to offset our expenses.
+We hope to attract a community of like-minded individuals with whom we can share this journey and provide some value.
 Hope you enjoy the ride with us!